Spencer Torkelson Player Props: Tigers vs. Blue Jays

-The Detroit Tigers, including Spencer Torkelson (.370 on-base percentage in past 10 games, 62 points above season-long percentage), battle starter Kevin Gausman and the Toronto Blue Jays at Comerica Park, Saturday at 1:10 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.378 on-base percentage in past 10 games, 71 points above season-long percentage), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Comerica Park, Sunday at 1:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Blue Jays.
+In his previous game, he went 1-for-4 with a double and an RBI against the Blue Jays.

 Spencer Torkelson Game Info & Props vs. the Blue Jays